-The Impact of COVID-19 on Paediatric Emergency Department Visits project seeks to understand the impact of COVID-19 on the use of health services, primarily paediatric emergency departments.
+The Impact of COVID-19 on Paediatric Emergency Department Visits project seeks to understand the impact of COVID-19 on the use of health services, primarily paediatric emergency departments and the evolution of this utilization from spring 2020 through to spring 2021.

 In the spring of 2020, containment measures, in addition to strict hygiene and public health measures, were introduced to limit the spread of COVID-19.
+Summer 2020 saw a gradual loosening of these measures, followed by renewed restrictions in Autumn 2020.
 In addition to COVID-19, these measures may also have had an effect on other viral infections, such as those causing respiratory and gastrointestinal infections, leading to an apparent reduction in the volume of paediatric emergency department visits.

-At the same time, anecdotal reports suggest that some patients, worried about contracting COVID-19 in hospital, have delayed their visit to the emergency department and are thus presented with more severe presentations of certain illnesses, unrelated to COVID-19 (appendicitis or stroke for example).
+At the same time, anecdotal reports suggest that some patients, worried about contracting COVID-19 in hospital, delayed their visit to the emergency department and thus presented with more severe presentations of certain illnesses, unrelated to COVID-19 (appendicitis or stroke for example).

-Specifically, the objectives of this project are:
+Specifically, the objectives of this project are to:

-- 1. Determine if there are differences in the number of emergency department visits between the COVID-19 pandemic period (March-May 2020) compared to the same period for the years 2015-2019 by reason for visit, adjusting for annual variations (January-February 2020 vs. 2019). - 2.
-Describe whether this variation is different by socio-demographic, medical (reason for visit) or severity (triage score) characteristics.

-3. Determine whether for certain diagnoses not related to COVID (appendicitis, type 1 diabetes, etc), case presentations were more severe in the spring of 2020 than in previous years.
+- 1. Quantify the reduction in the number of ED visits during the COVID-19 pandemic, beginning in spring 2020, and follow their evolution until spring 2021. - 2.
+Describe whether this variation is different by socio-demographic, medical (reason for visit) or severity (triage score) characteristics. - 3.
+Determine whether, for certain diagnoses not related to COVID (appendicitis, type 1 diabetes, etc), case presentations were more severe in the spring of 2020 and the subsequent months than in previous years, following the characteristics of these visits.